 QServerAdminTester is run from a command-line console and waits for the user to enter one of the above QServer administration commands.
 It sends this command to the QServer, waits for the QServer to return the result Transaction and displays the main result string to the console.
-It then waits again for the next command.
+It then waits again for the next command where <qServerHost> is the hostname of the system running the QServer and <adminPort> is the port on which the QServer is listening for administration commands (7072 by default).

-To start QServerAdminTester, enter the following on the command line:
+To start OServerAdminTester, enter the following on the command line: